Mindgame (play)

 Mindgame by Anthony Horowitz is a psychological thriller play set in a mental hospital.
 The play was first performed in 1999 in Colchester before transferring to the West End.
 It was published by Oberon Books in 2000.
-A highly fictionalized account of the London production of this play is the backdrop to Horowitz’s novel, A Twist of the Knife (2022).
+A highly fictionalized account of the London production of this play is the backdrop to Horowitz’s novel, The Twist of a Knife (2022).